top of page

 How long does it take you to write a book?

-I wrote one book in four months and my current WIP is over two years and still only three-quarters finished.
-It depends what else is going on in my life, I suppose.
-I’m a devil for editing as I go along, so that slows the process too.
+I wrote You've Got My Number in four months but my latest book took several years.
+My husband died unexpectedly and I found it difficult to focus.
+It also depends what else is going on in my life, I suppose.
+I’m a devil for editing as I go along, so that slows the process down, too.
+Of course, writing a book is only the beginning.
+I then have to edit, edit again and again...

 What’s the most important piece of advice you would give to an aspiring author?

 I would say keep reading – a lot.
 I recommend joining a writing group where you can make friends with like-minded people and attend workshops, because we never stop learning.
-Importantly, have your work looked over by a critiquing service, writer friend or if you’re very lucky, the RNA’s New Writers’ Scheme, before sending it off to agents or publishers.
+Importantly, have your work looked over by a critiquing service, writer friend or the RNA’s New Writers’ Scheme, before sending it off to agents or publishers.

 What’s the hardest thing about writing a novel?